 Johns Hopkins Multidisciplinary Adult Cranioplasty Center | Q&A

-Judy Huang, M.D., and Chad Gordon, D.O., discuss a new cranioplasty surgery that can repair the look of indents to the skull after brain surgery, a service offered by the Multidisciplinary Adult Cranioplasty Center.
+Judy Huang, M.D., and Chad Gordon, D.O. discuss a new cranioplasty procedure to safely repair skull deformities after brain surgery, a service offered by the Multidisciplinary Adult Cranioplasty Center.

 Innovative Techniques for Both Function and Form